jonathanstark/margo/readme.md

-Margo: static blogging with Markdown
+Margo - Static Blogging With Markdown
 ====

 Margo shouldn't exist but I'm too lazy to blog in raw HTML.
 I prefer writing in Markdown, so I wrote Margo to convert my Markdown files into HTML on the fly.